This button confuses most people.

 On my autofocus and digital Nikons it's on the front of the camera near the lens.
 It's usually on the left side of the camera as it's facing you.
 You can tap it with a finger of your right hand while holding the camera to shoot.
 You press it in to activate.

-The Nikon F2 of the 1970s had it inside the self timer lever.
+The Nikon F2 of the 1970s has it on the front, inside the mirror lock up lever.
 Other mechanical cameras like my 1970s Minolta SR-T-102 have it at the base of the lens and is pressed to the side to activate.
 Old Minolta lenses sometimes had these preview buttons on the lenses themselves.
 They all do the same thing.

 Even when people find the button it either does nothing or makes the viewfinder dark for no reason.
 Let me explain why you care.